vanhck/vanification/README.md

 To compile the entire project, run "mvn install".

-To run the application, run "mvn spring.boot:run" and open http://localhost:8080/ .
+To run the application, run "mvn spring-boot:run" and open http://localhost:8080/ .

 You need a MySql database running on your device with name vanification and user root with password root